nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **For the n/ prefix**, users are not able to put slashes in their names (e.g. Kumar S/O Navareen).
+4. **For the add/ prefix**, addresses are case-sensitive.
+As a result, `add/123 Clementi Ave` and `add/123 clementi ave` will be treated as distinct addresses, which may lead to unintentional duplicates.
+5. **For the chatbot**, the text input field appears in black, which does not contrast well with its gray background.

 --------------------------------------------------------------------------------------------------------------------